Nasseredd/nasseredd.github.io/_news/index.md

     <div class="event-text event-left">
       <div class="event-date">November 29th, 2023</div>
       <div class="event-description">
-        Attended the 10th edition of the RJCP workshop, where I presented a poster on our preliminary results evaluating speech enhancement algorithms at the phoneme scale.
+        Attended the 10th edition of the <a href="https://rjcp-2023.sciencesconf.org" target="_blank">RJCP workshop</a>, where I presented a poster on our preliminary results evaluating speech enhancement algorithms at the phoneme scale.
         <br>Grenoble, France🇫🇷
       </div>
     </div>